Performance Benchmarks

 Zero-GC Verification

-Allocation analysis on hot paths
+Allocation analysis on hot paths.

 Verified Zero Allocations